demigod97/hhpolicy-ai/docs/prd/epic-1-core-application-administrator-experience.md

 **Story 1.5: Role-Aware Chat for Administrators**
 * **As an** Administrator,
 * **I want** to ask a question in the chat interface,
-* **so that** I receive an answer based *only* on the documents I am authorized to see.
+* **so that** I receive an answer based *only* on the sources I am authorized to see according to the three-tier role system.

     **Acceptance Criteria:**
     1. The chat interface successfully sends the user's query and their identity to the backend.
-    2. The N8N chat workflow filters the vector store search to only include documents belonging to the requesting Administrator.
+    2. The N8N chat workflow uses database-level role filtering to only include administrator-level sources in vector store searches.
-    3. A correct, cited answer is returned to the UI.
+    3. A correct, cited answer is returned to the UI from globally available sources filtered by administrator role permissions.
-    4. If no answer is found within their accessible documents, a clear message is displayed.
+    4. If no answer is found within their accessible sources, a clear message is displayed.